seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **PRINCE HENRY**
 With three or four loggerheads amongst three or four
 score hogsheads.
-Madam, I am sworn brother
+Sirrah, I am sworn brother
 to a leash of drawers; and can call them all by
 their christen names, as Tom, Dick, and Francis.
 They take it already upon their salvation, that